The Tree

 Zaro presses his hand against the NOT OVER carving.
 He says: "I got you."

-These are the same words as Chapter 1.
+These are the same words as the very first scene of Book 1.
 Completely different meaning.
-In Chapter 1: Zaro to the Seed Core in the dark, trying to revive it.
-In Chapter 10: Zaro to the grown, scarred, recovering tree — and everything it represents.
+First time: Zaro to the Seed Core in the dark, trying to revive it.
+This time: Zaro to the grown, scarred, recovering tree — and everything it represents.
 The fruits healing above him.
 A mysterious warmth in the soil he can feel but can't explain.
 And a beam he doesn't know about yet, fired by someone he hasn't met, already doing its work.

 This is the final image before the book closes.
 The closing note: it's not over.
 It's coming back.
 And help is on the way.